-All students registered at 12 or more units per semester (9 units per semester for Visual and Critical Studies graduate students) are required to carry health insurance, whether through the college's student health insurance plan or another plan.
+All students registered at 12 or more units per semester (9 units per term for the Graduate Program in Visual and Critical Studies students, 9 units per semester for the Graduate Program in Writing continuing students for the 2014-2015 academic year) are required to carry health insurance, whether through the college's student health insurance plan or another plan.

 Students who seek to continue with a non-CCA health insurance plan are required to officially waive the insurance enrollment in the Kaiser Permanente HMO plan by submitting an online waiver application.